DEAN: So…it’s a show?

 117. Women of Questionable Morals 5.11

 Reasoning: The main plot of this episode bothers me.
 When Christopher’s dad dies, both girls go over separately to comfort him.
 Lorelai brings over alcohol and the two get drunk together.
 The worst part?
 Lorelai doesn’t tell Luke and flat out lies to him when he asks why she isn’t feeling well.
 The two are in a fully functioning adult relationship, and Lorelai screwed them both over when she decided to hide Christopher.
-Luke is her lobster, and you don’t like that to your lobster.
-However, the subplot of this episode is Stars Hollow genius.
-During the town reenactment, Kirk has to dress like a woman in order to seduce Taylor Doose to save America from the British and it’s genius.
+Luke is her lobster, and you don’t act like that to your lobster.
+However, during the town reenactment, Kirk has to dress like a woman in order to seduce Taylor Doose to save America from the British and it’s genius.

 Soundbite: Lorelai: The only bright side of my day is being asked to be a prostitute.